alexnm/re-ducks/README.md

 =======================================

 Hope you find something useful in this!
+Ping me on [twitter](https://twitter.com/alexnmoldovan), i'd be more than happy to hear your thoughts!

 Alex M